axelvyrn/chrono-analysis/chronophysics_theory.md

 - Perhaps it interacts with unknown **subatomic particles** (let’s call them *chronons*).
 - These trigger our perception of flow — much like photons trigger vision.

-> Time might be the music playing in a dimension we’ve muted.

 ---

 ## 4. Time as a Force (or Pseudo-force)

 ### Analogy:

-- **Centrifugal force** is a *reactionary* force — not real but perceived due to frame of reference.
+- **Centrifugal force** is a *reactionary* force — not real but perceived due to non-intertial frame of reference.

 Could time be similar?